fedora-infra/fpdc/DEVELOPING.md

 ### Create a new release

 An example of scripts that creates a new release using the OIDC authentication is available under `examples`.
-To run this example you need to install `openidc-client`.

 ```
-$ pip install openidc-client
 $ docker-compose up -d
 $ python examples/create_release.py
-$ curl -X GET "http://localhost:8000/api/v1/release" -H  "accept: application/json"
 ```

+This script will open the browser and ask you to login using you FAS credentials.